Ash066/starbomb/README.md

 ## Tecnologies Used
-* All wireframes were created using the balsamiq wireframes software.
+* All wireframes were created using the [balsamiq](https://balsamiq.com/) wireframes software.
-* Bootstrap 4 was utilised along with user created css stylesheets in the design and function of these pages.
+* [Bootstrap](https://getbootstrap.com/) was utilised along with user created css stylesheets in the design and function of these pages.
-* Javascript elements taken from the Bootstrap website.
+* Javascript elements taken from the [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/javascript/) website.
 * iframe used to embed with the help of [W3Schools](https://www.w3schools.com/html/html_youtube.asp).
 * [cdnjs](https://cdnjs.com/) used to insure proper links used.